appsody/appsody-operator/doc/user-guide.md

 ### Troubleshooting

-Refer to [Troubleshooting guide](troubleshooting.md) for more information.
+See the [troubleshooting guide](troubleshooting.md) for information on how to investigate and resolve deployment problems.